camel8899/Embedded-System/Bluetooth/Readme.md

 ## Setups
 1. Connect ADXL345 to RPi, this will use as a BLE sensor
 2. Put gatt.py script in BLE central
-3. Put main.js, ADXL345.js, characteristic.js **and bleno** in the same directory in BLE sensor device
+3. Put main.js, ADXL345.js, characteristic.js **and bleno folder** in the same directory in BLE sensor device
 4. Make the BLE sensor scanable:
 ```
 (sensor) $ sudo hciconfig hci0 up